topscoder/topscoder/README.md

 https://github.com/abhisheknaiidu/awesome-github-profile-readme
 -->

 Developing in whatever language fits the most.
 Not speaking all of them though.
-Mostly Python, PHP, Node.js, C++.
+Most of the time `Python`, `PHP`, `Node.js` (`TypeScript`), `C++`.
 I often get a lot of inspiration by the tools, gear and other assets that are used by fellow developers.
 One of which is probably the most famous: https://wesbos.com/uses.
 At least it was my first inspiration for creating this profile here on GitHub.

 Gear I have around: